-See how to use your own domain for your Prezly newsroom, e.g. sitename.yourbrand.com
+See how to use your own domain for your Prezly site, e.g. sitename.yourbrand.com

-By default, your newsrooms are on the prezly.com domain (e.g., yourbrand.prezly.com).
+By default, your sites are on the prezly.com domain (e.g., yourbrand.prezly.com).
 You can easily replace this with a custom link on a domain that you own (e.g., sitename.yourbrand.com).

 Finally, type in your desired URL and hit "Add custom domain" one last time.

 ⚠️ Warning: You should always use a subdomain.
-Root domains are not supported.
+Root domains or paths/subdirectories are NOT SUPPORTED.

 Prezly will check if you have the proper domain settings and add them only if they are correct.

-Please take note of the unique CNAME value generated for your newsroom.
+Please take note of the unique CNAME value generated for your site.
 You will need it later!

-The handy "Send instructions to IT" button lets you generate a temporary page or send an email with all needed info for your IT team or service provider to take care of business on your end.
+The handy "Send instructions to IT" button generates a temporary page and/or allows you to send an email with all the necessary info for your IT team or service provider to take care of the domain set up on your end.